It’s time to get spirited about fighting back.

 So what does “Consumer Deceased” on a credit report mean?
 It essentially tells creditors and institutions that you are no longer living and that your credit file should not be used for any new activity.
 Unfortunately, if this appears in error, it can leave you financially frozen, unable to apply for credit or verify your identity.

-Where to Find a Consumer Deceased Indicator
+Where do I Find a Consumer Deceased Indicator on My Credit Report?

 If you’re wondering “Where is a deceased indicator located on your credit report?” – it can be found in either the personal information section or noted within an individual account’s status or comments section, or where the “responsible” party is indicated, and may be coded as an “X”.
 The exact location will vary depending on the credit bureau, but these are the most common locations.